christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 ## Opening the Firewall

-Don't forget to open up ports on the device firewall and network firewall, if you want to access these repositories publicly.
+Don't forget to open up ports on the device firewall and network firewall if you want to access these repositories publicly.
 If you're using default ports, forward ports `22` (ssh) and `8169` (git) from your router to your server's IP address.